Reshma1KK/cmpe255-TermProject/Archive/paper.md

 ### Random Forest Classifier
 Random Forest Classifier is used to test and train the data, a supervised machine learning algorithm.
 The main reason behind picking random forests is to overcome the problem of overfitting.
 Reducing overfitting is achieved by selecting features randomly compared to decision trees that work only using the rules generated.

+### XGBoost, or Extreme Gradient Boosting

+It is a decision tree-based machine learning algorithm that improves performance through a process known as boosting.
+Gradient Boosting Decision Trees (GBDT) is a decision tree ensemble learning algorithm for classification and regression that is similar to random forest.
+To create a better model, ensemble learning techniques combine different machine learning algorithms, basically GBDT’s train an ensemble of shallow decision trees iteratively, with each iteration using the prior model's error residuals to fit the next model.
+The final prediction is a weighted sum of all of the tree predictions.
+In general Random forest “bagging” minimizes the variance and overfitting, while GBDT “boosting” minimizes the bias and underfitting.

+XGBoost is a scalable and highly accurate version of gradient boosting that pushes the limits of computing power for boosted tree algorithms.
+It was designed primarily to increase machine learning model performance and computational speed.
+With XGBoost, trees are built in parallel, instead of sequentially like GBDT.
+It follows a level-wise strategy, scanning across gradient values and using these partial sums to evaluate the quality of splits at every possible split in the training set.

 # Comparisons

 # Example Analysis